Peterhague/CI_MS1_De-Jong-Read/README.md

 <ul>
     <li>A section on the homepage with case studies of work done for clients, detailing how specific problems were solved.</li>
     <li>A button in the navigation bar allowing users to book appointments with different team members, via a live calendar.</li>
-    <li>A dynamic landing page which would load once on the first visit to the website in any one session, with animated elements giving a welcome and a brief summary of the
-    firm and its unique offerings.</li>
+    <li>A dynamic landing page which would load once on the first visit to the website in any one session, with animated elements giving a welcome and a brief summary of the firm and its unique offerings.</li>
-    <li>A section about the firm's trainees and more junior staff, providing updates on their qualification progress and the support the firm offers, partly to
-    further familiarise users with all aspects of the firm and partly to encourage prospective trainees to join the firm.
+    <li>A section about the firm's trainees and more junior staff, providing updates on their qualification progress and the support the firm offers, partly to further familiarise users with all aspects of the firm and partly to encourage prospective trainees to join the firm.
 </ul>

 <h2 id="design">Design</h2>

-<p>The general aesthetic is designed to be a mix of the modern and traditional, to reflect the nature of a dynamic professional practice
-which has deep roots in a legacy industry like agriculture.</p>
+<p>The general aesthetic is designed to be a mix of the modern and traditional, to reflect the nature of a dynamic professional practice which has deep roots in a legacy industry like agriculture.</p>

-<p>As such, there are minimalist and modern elements, such as the simple logo, and the extended use of angular containers, contrasted
-with background images of attractive local environments.
+<p>As such, there are minimalist and modern elements, such as the simple logo, and the extended use of angular containers, contrasted with background images of attractive local environments.
 These are in turn filtered through opaque coloured squares arranged in a four-pane window pattern as a deliberate homage to the famous Microsoft logo, to subtly impress on the user that this is a technologically fluent practice.</p>

 <h3>Colour Scheme</h3>

-<p>There is a deliberate contrast of austere black backgrounds and white text (and occasionally vice versa) with colourful backgrounds,
-to continue the "old and new" motif.</p>
+<p>There is a deliberate contrast of austere black backgrounds and white text (and occasionally vice versa) with colourful backgrounds, to continue the "old and new" motif.</p>

 <p>The new is represented by the minimalism of the black and white, and the old by the colourful backgrounds.
-The latter choice was also
-motivated by a desire to provide a source of colour, and to evoke a traditional tartan design: a visual language practically synonymous with countryside life.</p>
+The latter choice was also motivated by a desire to provide a source of colour, and to evoke a traditional tartan design: a visual language practically synonymous with countryside life.</p>

 <h3>Typography</h3>

 <p>For the heading, I used Lato from Google Fonts, and for most of the other text I used Quattrocento, also from Google Fonts</p>

 <p>I chose Quattrocento because it seemed modern without being too rounded, to convery a relatively serious tone.
-I chose Lato in order to give a contrast from the main
-body of the page, and also because it is rather less plain than Quattrocento, and stylish enough to draw the eye to the business name.</p>
+I chose Lato in order to give a contrast from the main body of the page, and also because it is rather less plain than Quattrocento, and stylish enough to draw the eye to the business name.</p>

 <h3>Imagery</h3>

-<p>The images on the website are of two kinds: four different background images showing scenes of Lancaster and the surrounding countryside, and black and white
-photgraphs of the key team members.</p>
+<p>The images on the website are of two kinds: four different background images showing scenes of Lancaster and the surrounding countryside, and black and white photgraphs of the key team members.</p>

-<p>The background images are deliberately beautiful, in order to establish in users' minds that this is a local firm, with a rural slant, and the pictures of the staff are black and white
-in order to contrast with the colourful background.</p>
+<p>The background images are deliberately beautiful, in order to establish in users' minds that this is a local firm, with a rural slant, and the pictures of the staff are black and white in order to contrast with the colourful background.</p>

-<p>All images are fully licensed.</p>

 <h2 id="wireframes">Wireframes</h2>